For safety reasons F1 cars can no longer do official timed runs so instead perform stunning demonstrations!

 Just beyond Goodwood House along the Hillclimb, the 2nd Dukes banqueting house was also known as "one of the finest rooms in England" (George Vertue 1747).

-Enjoy a smart yet relaxed venue with uninterrupted views of the start/finish line and easy access to the paddocks.
+Indulge in breakfast, a three course plated lunch and afternoon tea in a smart yet relaxed venue with uninterrupted views of the start line and easy access to the paddocks.

-Positioned right in the heart of the action, The Officers’ Club is steps away from the paddocks and assembly area – where you can see drivers prepare to race – not to mention Freddie March Spirit of Aviation, Revival’s incredible concours of historic aircraft.
+Positioned right in the heart of the action, the Officers’ Club is steps away from the paddocks and assembly area – where you can see drivers prepare to race – not to mention Freddie March Spirit of Aviation, Revival’s incredible concours of historic aircraft.

 Our team of dedicated hosts will be on hand to ensure that everything is taken care of, leaving you free to enjoy all the fun of Revival.